restatedev/documentation/docs/references/errors.md

 <h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="RT0011">RT0011<a href="#RT0011" class="hash-link">&#8203;</a></h2>

 No deployment found for the given service.
 This might indicate that the service and/or the associated deployment was removed from the schema registry before starting to process the invocation.

-Check whether the schema registry contains the related service and deployment.
+Check whether the deployment still exists using `restate deployments list` or by looking in the UI.

 <h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="RT0012">RT0012<a href="#RT0012" class="hash-link">&#8203;</a></h2>

 Protocol violation error.
-This can be caused by an incompatible runtime and SDK version.
-If the error persists, please file a [bug report](https://github.com/restatedev/restate/issues).
+This can be caused by an incompatible runtime and SDK version, or by an SDK bug.

+If the error persists, please file a bug report here: https://github.com/restatedev/restate/issues.

 <h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="RT0013">RT0013<a href="#RT0013" class="hash-link">&#8203;</a></h2>

 The service endpoint does not support any of the supported service protocol versions of the server.
-Therefore, the server cannot talk to this endpoint.
 Please make sure that the service endpoint's SDK and the Restate server are compatible.

 Suggestions: